 In the summer of 2005, the Lincoln Highway Association received a very generous anonymous and unrestricted gift of $100,000.
-An LHA Endowment Committee was formed.
-The committee quickly became convinced that at least a portion of this gift should serve as a “seedling fund” to honor the generous donor of this contribution.
-This will be done by supporting exciting projects along the Lincoln Highway and by encouraging additional contributions to the fund — just as the original LHA’s “seedling miles” provided the impetus for further improvement to the Lincoln Highway.
+An LHA Endowment Committee formed to figure out the best uses of the gift, and it determined that a portion of this gift serve as a “seedling fund” to honor the generous donor of this contribution.
+This is done by supporting the LHA’s state chapters’ exciting projects along the Lincoln Highway and by encouraging additional contributions to the fund — just as the original LHA’s “seedling miles” provided the impetus for further improvement to the Lincoln Highway.

-The LHA Board of Directors will annually determine a dollar amount to be awarded to successful applicants, based on budget recommendations of the LHA Endowment Committee.
+The LHA Board of Directors will determine a dollar amount to be awarded to successful applicants, based on budget recommendations of the LHA Endowment Committee.
 Awards will be made at the Association’s annual conference each year.
-Award budgets for the first two years of the Endowment Fund program are $10,000 each year.
-Awards for the first two years of this Endowment Fund program were made at the LHA annual conferences in 2007 and 2008.
 The number of awards to be made annually will be at the discretion of the Endowment Committee but will typically be two in number each year.
 A maximum $5,000 award may be made to any applicant in any one year.
-Applicants may apply each successive year for multi-year awards, thus, if successful, increasing the total award for a given project to an amount in excess of the $5,000 annual limit.
-The Endowment Fund grant program will be administered on an annual “grant round” basis with each grant round beginning the day following the LHA annual conference and ending at the time during the conference when grants are announced for the next year.
+Applicants may apply each successive year for multi-year awards, which, if successful, increase the total award for a given project to an amount in excess of the $5,000 annual limit.
+The Endowment Fund grant program will be administered on an annual “grant round” basis, with each grant round beginning the day following the LHA annual conference and ending at the time during the conference when grants are announced for the next year.

-Applicants do not need to complete any special or mandatory form of application, although an application shall be a typewritten submittal that addresses the relevant scoring Criteria set forth below.
+Applicants do not need to complete any special or mandatory form of application, although an application shall be a typewritten submittal that addresses the relevant Scoring Criteria set forth below.
 In other words, an applicant should fully explain how its proposed project satisfies any (or all) of the Scoring Criteria.
 Application submittals shall be limited to five single-spaced pages.
 As appropriate, attachments will be considered — but the LHA Endowment Committee generally has expressed a preference for concise, rather than lengthy, applications.
+The deadline to submit grant applications for awards announced at the annual conference is May 1.

 Scoring of applications will be by the Endowment Committee.
 A total of 100 points are possible for each application.
 Points will be assigned by each committee member reading and scoring applications.
 An average of total scores as determined by individual scorers will be calculated and awards will be based on the average of those total scores.